Archery Elk and

 shot opportunity rates on legal bulls (4 points or better on one

 side).
-In our area, private-land archery elk tags are over-the-counter.
+In our area, either-sex private-land archery elk tags are available over the counter.

 In the mornings we typically walk and call, and you can expect to